Twitch hate raids are more than just a Twitch problem, and they’re only getting worse

 Larsh believes harassers decided to target him because they managed to get a reaction out of him by spewing the n-word over voice chat while he was playing multiplayer horror game “Phasmophobia” in February.
 Since then, he says he’s become a sort of “mascot” to them.

 Multiple Discord servers in which trolls gather — which The Post has joined and viewed screenshots and video of — seem to bear this out.
-On servers with names like “Simooligan Legion” and “Taliban Legion,” users crack jokes (mostly focused on the n-word and other taboos), share explicit images to get a rise out of each other, and plan raids, which they often call “visits.”
+On servers with names like “Simooligan Legion” and “Taliban Legion,” users crack jokes (mostly focused on the n-word and other taboos), share explicit images to get a rise out of each other and plan raids, which they often call “visits.”
 If they manage to force an emotional reaction out of streamers, they record those moments and turn them into compilation videos they can watch and share for laughs.

 They are not subtle about their motivations.
 During a July conversation on a hate raid Discord, one person questioned the use of Larsh’s Twitch handle in a raid, saying they didn’t know who he was.
-Another user justified the name-drop, saying: “Simooligan’s a f----- who cried about being called a n----- in ‘Phasmophobia.’”
+Another user justified the name-drop, saying: “Simooligan’s a f----- who cried about being called a n----- in ‘Phasmophobia.’ ”

 Since Twitch’s first statement earlier this month, hate raids have gotten worse, streamers say.
 Much worse.